official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-3.md

 66

-The Report of the Iraq Inquiry3.3  |  Development of UK strategy and options, April to July 2002

 376. Sir Christopher Meyer reported on 24 July that he had told a US official that the US could “rest assured that if and when the US decided to move against Saddam Hussein, the UK would be with them.
-This would not be easy for the Prime Minister politically.”153
+This would not be easy for the Prime Minister politically.”[^153]

 377. Sir Christopher had been asked about a speech that Dr Henry Kissinger, the former US Secretary of State, had made the previous week, emphasising the need